CUBRID/cubrid-manual/en/sql/dblink.rst

 cub_gateway
 ----------------

-cub_broker relays the connection between the application client and the cub_cas_cgw.
+cub_gateway mediates the connection between the application client and the cub_cas_cgw.
 That is, when an application client requests access, the cub_broker checks the status of the cub_cas_cgw through the shared memory, and then delivers the request to an accessible cub_cas_cgw .
 It then returns the processing results of the request from the cub_cas_cgw to the application client.

-The cub_gateway는 also manages the server load by adjusting the number of cub_cas_cgw (s) in the service pool and monitors and manages the status of the cub_cas_cgw.
-If the cub_gateway는 delivers the request to cub_cas_cgw but the connection to cub_cas_cgw 1 fails because of an abnormal termination, it sends an error message about the connection failure to the application client and restarts cub_cas_cgw 1.
+The cub_gateway also manages the server load by adjusting the number of cub_cas_cgw (s) in the service pool and monitors and manages the status of the cub_cas_cgw.
+If the cub_gateway delivers the request to cub_cas_cgw but the connection to cub_cas_cgw 1 fails because of an abnormal termination, it sends an error message about the connection failure to the application client and restarts cub_cas_cgw 1.
 Restarted cub_cas_cgw 1 is now in a normal stand-by mode, and will be reconnected by a new request from a new application client.

 Shared memory
 -----------------

-The status information of the cub_cas_cgw의 is stored in the shared memory, and the cub_broker refers to this information to relay the connection to the application client.
+The status information of the cub_cas_cgw의 is stored in the shared memory, and the cub_broker refers to this information to mediate the connection to the application client.
 With the status information stored in the shared memory, the system manager can identify which task the cub_cas_cgw의 is currently performing or which application client’s request is currently being processed.

 Start GATEWAY